danielbeltejar/homepage/posts/posts/automating-tls-certificates-with-cert-manager.md

 ## Final Thoughts
 Automating TLS certificate management with cert-manager is a powerful way to secure your infrastructure.
 By combining **[OVH webhook](https://artifacthub.io/packages/helm/cert-manager-webhook-ovh/cert-manager-webhook-ovh)** for internal DNS and **Let’s Encrypt** via Ingress for external DNS, you can address both internal and public use cases seamlessly.
 This approach eliminates manual overhead, reduces downtime, and ensures compliance with modern security standards.

-As you adopt this pattern, consider contributing your webhook implementation to the cert-manager ecosystem or sharing insights with the community to help others avoid common pitfalls.

 ---

 ## References